Keoladeo National Park: Climate

 During 1988, mean maximum temperature ranged from 20.9 C in January to 47.8 C in May, while the mean temperature varied from 6.8 C in December to 26.5 C in June.
 The diurnal temperature variation ranged from 5 C in January to 50 C in May.
 Mean relatively humidity varied from 62% in March to 83.3% in December.
 The mean annual precipitation is 662 mm, with rain falling on an average of 36 days per year.
 In 1988, only 395 mm of rain fell during 32 days.

 Ecology

 Flora

-In an area characterized by sparse vegetation, the park is the only spot which has dense vegetation and trees.
-The principal vegetation types are tropical dry deciduous forests intermixed with dry grasslands.
-Where the forest has degraded, the greater part of the area is covered with shrubs and medium-sized trees.
-The park is a freshwater swamp and is flooded during the monsoon.
-The rest of the area remains dry.
-Forests, mostly in the north-east of the park, are dominated by kalam or kadam (Mitragyna parvifolia), jamun (Syzygium cumini) and babul (Acacia nilotica).
-The open woodland is mostly babul with a small amount of kandi (Prosopis cineraria) and ber (Zizyphus).

-It is unlikely that the site would support such numbers of waterfowl as it does without the addition of water from Ajan Bund, a human-made impoundment.
-Soils are predominantly alluvial, some clay has formed as a result of the periodic inundations.

-The open woodland is mostly babul with a small amount of kandi and ber.
-Scrublands are dominated by ber and karira (Capparis decidua).

-Piloo (Salvadora oleoides and Salvadora persica) are also present in the park and happens to be virtually the only woody plants found in areas of saline soil.
-The aquatic vegetation is rich and provides a valuable food source for waterfowl.
+Piloo (Salvadora oleoides and Salvadora persica) are also present in the park, and happen to be virtually the only woody plants found thriving in areas of saline soil.
+Aquatic vegetation is also rich and provides a valuable food source for amphibious organisms.

-During 2007 and 2008 attempts were made to eradicate the mesquite Prosopis juliflora and specimens of the asteraceous genus Cineraria to prevent the park being overrun with these invasive species and to assist natural vegetation in recovering.
+In 2007 and 2008, several active attempts were made to eradicate the non-native mesquite Prosopis juliflora and some invasive members of the asteraceous genus Cineraria.